coffeeshakez/vitensenteret/www/app/example/README!!!!!!!!!!!!!!!.pls.txt

 HOW TO MAKE NEW APPS :O
 1. clone example folder and rename to your apps name
-2. rename ExampleCtrl to your shitty name
+2. rename ExampleCtrl to YourshittynameCtrl
 3. fuck you
 4. open /vitensenteret/www/js/routes.js and copy the index.example element and replace "example" with "your shitty name" everywhere
 5. EVERYWHERE I TELL YOU!
 Create custom view names, states, urls, controllers, titles, templates etc...